 “But I want a kitty,” Scorpius whined as Draco joined them, fresh tea in hand, settling onto the sofa.
 Hermione could only lock eyes with her husband who blew out an exhausted breath.

 “Uncle Theo and Uncle Blaise will be here soon and we’ll do presents then.
 They’re bringing their cat for you to see, isn’t that exciting?”
-Hermione told her son.
+Hermione said.

 Scorpius huffed, still pouting through the surge of excitement he clearly didn’t want his parents to see.